wallaceer/wp-import-msword/README.md

-This plugin create a Page or a Post in your Wordpress site by reading content from a word document.
+Whit this plugin you can create a Page or Post in your Wordpress site reading content from a word document.
+You can use .docx or .doc extension, but the preferred format is DOCX; docx is the more tested format.
+The plugin has four section in the WP backend
+- Word Import, used for importing documents and create contents
+- Configuration, for configuring plugin
+- Logs, for reading import register
+- Help, for reading this guide

 Tested up to WP 6.2